CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/cbioportal2bff.md

 Use `source.profile: cbioportal`.
 Individual rules read patient columns and biosample rules read sample columns.
 Dataset and cohort defaults can augment the source-derived collection metadata.
-The package identifiers remain authoritative so references cannot be broken by configuration.
+Patient and sample identifiers and their links cannot be changed.
+Dataset defaults can override dataset metadata; cohort `id`, `name`, and `cohortSize` remain derived from the case list.

 See the [cBioPortal format guide](cbioportal) for commands and input scope.